Breaking down the pros and cons of a console-based workflow.

 The plugins we use every session are, more often than not, painstakingly accurate recreations of history’s favourite analogue equipment, offered to us at a fraction of the price, and can be used as many times as our RAM or DSP allows.

 So, why do people still pursue consoles if plugins are more convenient?
-What is it about consoles and analogue hardware that give us something plugins can’t?
-And for those without the space or funds for a console – how do you get that sound?
+What is it about a mixing console and analogue hardware that give us something plugins can’t?
+And for those without the space or funds for a mixing console – how do you get that sound?

 Never miss an update – sign up to our newsletter for all the latest news, reviews, features and giveaways.